 Is Liposuction Safe?

 Some of the adverse reactions that can occur immediately after the procedure include bleeding under the skin, swelling, blood clots, fluid in the lungs, fat emboli, skin cell death and heart and kidney problems.
 During recovery, some people experience fluid imbalances, difficulty healing, wavy or dimpled skin texture, scarring, and skin color changes.
+If you feel you are experiencing any of these complications, please contact us immediately!

 It’s normal to feel numb in the area where the fat was removed.
 Nerve fibers are disturbed during surgery, and they will function normally within a few weeks.
 For some people, the numbness remains for up to six months.
 You might experience tingling as the sensation returns.